July 3rd 1863

 It was at this time the commander of the Confederate artillery pleaded with Pickett to attack now otherwise we will not be able to support you.
 Pickett rushed to Longstreet asking for permission to begin the attack.
 So despondent over the attack, which he knew would fail, Longstreet could do nothing more than simply nod his head and wave his hand to give the order to Pickett.

-Now was the moment that over 12,000 rebel troops emerged from the tree line and lined up in formation for the fateful long march.
-Their main focus was a little clump of trees behind the Federal lines.
+Now was the moment that over 12,000 rebel troops emerged from the tree line and lined up in formation for the fateful march.
+Their main focus was a little copse of trees behind the Federal lines, which you can still see today.

 General Pickett was in very high spirits and truly believed his men would be able to break the Union lines.
 The moral of his men was also high because they also believed the Federals would break.
 Pickett shouted to his men that they were all Virginians and to remember what they were fighting for.
 With this the Confederates started forward.

-The long gray line advanced toward those clump of trees in a steady walk.
+The long gray line advanced toward those copse of trees at a steady pace.
 At first all guns were silent including the Federals.
 The Union troops were in awe seeing this vast force of humanity slowly but steadily approaching them.

 Halfway across the field Pickett’s division (which was not personally led by Pickett because he had stayed behind and was watching the battle with the rest of the commanders) performed a left oblique to close the gap between them and the rest of the units.